tal1992/sveltetech/content/__about/resume-en.md

 `Frictionless Shopping`

-Developed web-components for the ecommerce journey.
+Developed Ecommerce platform from scratch.
 The project involves detecting Products on brand’s webpages using Machine Learning crawling and then showing Svelte’s based web components based on the ML's API response.
-The App displays various components like Shop the story on the page and then takes the user to buying journey.
+The App displays various components like Shop the story, products carousel on the page and then takes the user to buying journey.
+I also developed the self-service onboarding tool for new brands to integrate the widget on their site with few clicks. <strong> The project resulted in increase in user conversion.</strong>

 ![Svelte](https://img.shields.io/badge/svelte-%23f1413d.svg?style=for-the-badge&logo=svelte&logoColor=white)
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)